Four Facts About Asset-Based Financing

-This has implications for both the financing company and the customer.
-It affects the way a financing company decides on applications.
-The essential determining factor is not customer net worth, as it would be in conventional lending, but cash flow.
-Can the customer generate sufficient revenue by using the equipment to afford the monthly payments?
-From the customer’s point of view, this form of finance offers an advantage: It allows them to use vehicles or equipment without using up their regular bank credit.
+The essential determining factor is not customer net worth, as it would be in conventional lending, but cash flow (can the customer generate sufficient revenue by using the equipment to afford the monthly payments?).
+This form of financing offers an advantage to customer’s, allowing them to use vehicles or equipment without using up their regular bank credit.

-The services of the leasing industry are complementary to traditional banking and other financial lending in providing incremental capital to increase the pool of available credit in Canada and provide a vital competitive alternative in the financial services sector.
+The leasing industry compliments traditional banking and other financial lending, providing incremental capital to increase the pool of available credit in Canada and provide a vital competitive alternative in the financial services sector.